Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Efficient Construction of Feasible Graphs

 \subsection{Complexity Improvement in Feasible Graph Construction}

-In this subsection, we present a refined algorithm for computing the feasible graph that preserves the same semantic definition as in the original work, while significantly improving both practical and asymptotic time complexity.
-Importantly, the notion of a \emph{feasible graph} remains unchanged: it is the maximal subgraph that preserves all feasible computation walks connecting the initial vertices $V_0$ to the final edge set $E_f$.
+In this subsection, we present a refined algorithm for computing the feasible graph.
+This algorithm preserves the same semantic definition as established in the original work while significantly improving both practical efficiency and asymptotic time complexity.
+Importantly, the fundamental notion of a \emph{feasible graph} remains unchanged: it is the subgraph devoid of step-pendant edges that preserves all feasible walks --- namely, computation walks terminating at the designated final edge set $E_f$.

-The improvement stems not from altering the definition, but from adopting a more direct elimination strategy that removes infeasible edges based on local structural conditions, rather than relying on repeated global sweeps over index layers.
+The performance gain stems not from altering the underlying definition, but from adopting a more direct elimination strategy.
+This strategy removes infeasible edges based on localized structural conditions, rather than relying on repeated global sweeps over index layers.

-Once cover edges are computed, the feasible graph is initialized and refined.
-Instead of relying on repeated sweep operations, we compute step-pendant edges by first identifying \emph{edges that are not cover edges and have no index-succedents}, i.e., edges that do not belong to any cover set and have no index-succedent edges.
-These edges cannot participate in any accepting computation walk and are therefore eliminated from the feasible graph.
-Additionally, we include the removal edge as initial step extended component when we remove edges from the feasible graph and recompute feasible graph.
-Then we iteratively remove step-pendant edges until no further removal is possible.
-This pruning process terminates after a bounded number of steps.
-Compared to sweep-based refinement, this approach avoids repeated global scans and achieves a genuine asymptotic improvement in feasible graph construction.
+Once the cover edges are computed, the feasible graph is initialized as the reachable component from the initial nodes and subsequently refined.
+Instead of expensive sweep operations, we first identify \emph{step-pendant edges} by detecting: (i) ex-pendant edges that are neither initial nor designated-final, (ii) non-floor edges lacking index-precedent edges, and (iii) non-cover edges lacking index-succedent edges.
+These edges cannot participate in any feasible walk and are thus eliminated from the feasible graph.

+After that, we include the removed edges as the initial step-extended component.
+Then, we iteratively remove step-pendant edges that are step-adjacent to the removed step-extended component until no further removal is possible.
+This approach terminates within a bounded number of iterations, avoiding repeated global scans and achieving a genuine asymptotic improvement in the construction of the feasible graph.

 \paragraph{Original Sweep-Based Construction}